AttackPattern/ap-react-starter/README.md

 ##TODO
 * Document how Redux works
 * Way more documentation explaining what the heck is going on
-* update to react-hot-middleware when version 3.0 comes out
+* Update to react-hot-middleware when version 3.0 comes out